Open Access Publishing

 The Wellcome Trust has a similar policy and it has been extended to cover monographs and book chapters resulting from grants awarded after 1 October 2013.

-Research Councils UK and the Wellcome Trust are not alone in demanding Open Access to research outputs.
+UKRI and the Wellcome Trust are not alone in demanding Open Access to research outputs.
 Funding body requirements can be viewed, for instance, via the SHERPA JULIET service.

 Open Access publishing - gold or green